This post may contain affiliate links and ads. Read our disclosure policy here.

 - 6 cups hot milk (for actually using the bombs)

-- Please semi-sweet chocolate chips in a microwave safe bowl and heat at 30 second intervals.
+- Place semi-sweet chocolate chips in a microwave safe bowl and heat at 30 second intervals.
 Stir chips between each interval, until the chocolate has melted completely.

 - Spread a spoonful of melted chocolate inside one cup on the silicone mold and use the back of the spoon to spread the chocolate up the sides of the mold.
 Continue this process until all of the molds are coated with chocolate.